alfirdevs/cuda-at-scale-project/README.md

    - several `.pgm` files
 6. One or two screenshots in `proof/` showing the program running in the terminal

-## Suggested short project description for Coursera submission
+## Short project description for Coursera submission
 I implemented a CUDA batch image processing project that generates hundreds of grayscale images and processes them on the GPU in a single run.
 The program applies a 3x3 blur filter and then Sobel edge detection using custom CUDA kernels.
 It saves sample output images and a timing log as proof of execution.
 I chose this project because it demonstrates GPU acceleration on a large number of inputs while keeping the code simple, portable, and easy to review.